Book Review: HENRY KISSINGER: ON CHINA

 alternative.
 We, as individuals, must once again and at once muster our creativity and

-1990's and we can do it again.
-It means taking stock in ourselves, individually and
+and we can do it again.
+It means taking stock in ourselves, individually and collectively as a

-financial chimeras.
-It means the gritty, tangible, and clever rebuilding of America.
-It means
+means the gritty, tangible, and clever rebuilding of America.
+It means drawing upon our

-drawing upon our demonstrated Yankee prowess for invention through science and
+demonstrated Yankee prowess for invention through science, technology, and innovation.

 Charleston C K Wang 1/11/2011